FluxNotes/flux/Architecture of Visual Components.md

-# Architecture of View-Based Components
+# Architecture of Visual Components

 So that we may be more precise in our descriptions of FluxNotes' many components, I propose the following ontology of visual components on a given FluxNotes Application in Patient mode: